Bicycling in Minnesota

 For more, see Bicycling the Central Lakes.

-Cuyuna Lakes: This eight-mile trail in the Brainerd Lakes area passes a string of mine-pit lakes in Cuyuna Country State Recreation Area between Crosby and Riverton.
+Cuyuna Lakes: This nine-mile trail in the Brainerd Lakes area passes a string of mine-pit lakes in Cuyuna Country State Recreation Area between Crosby and Riverton.

 Dakota Rail Trail: This lovely, 25½-mile trail in the western Twin Cities starts near downtown Wayzata and passes many Lake Minnetonka villages on its way to St. Bonifacius and Mayer.